ingridscience

 Procedure

 Wind is measured by where it comes from.
-Wind comes from different directions and brings us different weather.
+Wind comes from different directions at different times, and brings us different weather.

-Tape the washers/coins near to the point of the triangle without sticking over the sides (for weight).
+Tape two washers/coins near to the point of the triangle without sticking over the sides (for weight).

-Look at live interactive map of Earth’s winds: https://earth.nullschool.net/#current/wind/surface/level/orthographic=-…
+Look at live interactive map of Earth’s winds and find your place on it: https://earth.nullschool.net/#current/wind/surface/level/orthographic=-…

 Notes